kumarchak30/Kattis-solutions/README.md

 # Kattis-solutions
-Soltuion to kattis problems, mostly in java.
-Problems can be found on open.kattis.com
+Solution to kattis problems, mostly in java and c++ Problems can be found on open.kattis.com